 What is this medicine?

-CERTOLIZUMAB (SER toe LIZ oo mab) is is used to treat rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis.
-It is also used to treat Crohn's disease.
+CERTOLIZUMAB (SER toe LIZ oo mab) is used to treat rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, Crohn's disease, and plaque psoriasis.

 How should I use this medicine?

 This medicine is for injection under the skin.
 It is usually given by a health care professional in a hospital or clinic setting.